gwenfitz/fitzsimmons-cmor-438/src/rice_ml/README.md

 Utilities for preparing data before and after modeling.

 **Includes:**
-- Feature standardization
+- Feature standardization and normalization
-- Common preprocessing transformations
+- Common preprocessing transformations (scaling, train/test, splitting)
-- Post-processing helpers for model outputs
+- Post-processing helpers for model outputs (accuracy, MSE, R^2, confusion matrix)

 These utilities are intentionally minimal and designed to expose how preprocessing affects downstream algorithms.